robur-coop/albatross/README.md

 certificate chain as the administrative domain.
 The policies are embedded in CA certificates, and the command is embedded in the leaf certificate.

-The following command-line applications for local and remote management are provided:
-- `albatross-client-local`: sends a command locally to the Unix domain sockets
-- `albatross-client-remote-tls`: connects to a remote TLS endpoint and sends a command
-- `albatross-provision`: certificate authority operations and certificate signing request creation
-- `albatross-client-bistro`: command line utility to execute a command remotely: request, sign, remote (do not use in production, requires CA key locally)
+The `albatross-client` is provided for both local and remote management.
+It executes the provided command, and can also prepare certificate signing requests (`--csr`) to send the certificate at a later point.
+It also includes functionality for generating an initial CA (and server certificate), and signing certificate signing requests.

 ## Albatross over TLS